Chance Mock

 Chance Mock (born December 10, 1981) is an American former football quarterback who played college football for the University of Texas and played professionally for the Austin Wranglers in the Arena Football League.
 Mock was an announcer for the Wranglers, before they folded in 2008.
 As a Longhorn, he threw for over 1,500 yards with only 2 interceptions and still holds the record for lowest interception ratio in a season.

-High school career
+Early life

 Chance Mock attended The Woodlands High School in Houston, Texas, where he was a Parade All-American in 2000.
 Mock ranked number 9 on the Austin American-Statesmans College Football Recruiting Fab 55 for 2000, committing to The University of Texas at Austin that year.